-Despite my best attempts at rationing my Trader Joe’s Spicy Chai Latte, it’s almost gone, and Trader Joe’s isn’t coming to my town until late 2012.
+Despite my best attempts at rationing my Trader Joe’s Spicy Chai Latte, it’s almost gone!
 So what’s a girl to do?
-Well, make my own, of course.
+Well, make my own Chai Tea Recipe, of course.
 So I set off to research the magic formula that would emulate the Trader Joe’s concoction.

 Was I successful?
 Not quite.
 I realized pretty quickly that the quality of ingredients was going to be my achilles heel in this endeavor.
 The recipe I was working from called for instant tea and powdered vanilla-flavored non-dairy creamer.
 On my first shopping trip, the only instant tea I could find was artificially lemon-flavored iced tea.
 Needless to say, it didn’t impart the richness that I was looking for.
 So I kept looking.